Reporting for TRI Facilities

 The image below summarizes the TRI reporting process.
 For more detailed information about each step, refer to the TRI Reporting Forms and Instructions.

-- TRI Guidance Documents: Chemical- and industry-specific reporting guidance.
+- Specific Guidance: Chemical- and industry-specific TRI reporting guidance

-- TRI Training Slides and Tutorials: Presentation slides covering basic and advanced reporting concepts, and tutorials about using TRI-MEweb to submit TRI forms.
+- TRI Training and TRI-MEweb Tutorials: Training on basic and advanced TRI reporting concepts, and links to tutorials about using TRI-MEweb to submit reporting forms